Chawton House: The Church

-Between the house and the public road is St Nicholas church.
+Between the house and the public road is St Nicholas' church.

 The present building dates from 1872 but an inscription states that a church has been on this site since 1289 (see the drawing at the beginning of this entry which includes both the house and church before the 1871 fire).
 It also states that the main part of the present structure was funded by Sir Arthur Blomfield after a fire in 1871.

 In the churchyard are the graves of Cassandra Austen (elder sister of the novelist Jane Austen) and their mother.

 The Library

+By 1793, Zechariah Cozens' guidebook A Tour Through the Isle of Thanet: And Some Other Parts of East Kent described the Godmersham Park library as “a most excellent library."
+In 1798, when Edward Austen Knight took possession of Godmersham Park, the library contained about 1200 titles.
+A catalogue of the library's contents dated 1818 includes a wide range of subjects typical of a country house library, including a high number of novels.
+Eventually, the library was moved from Godmersham Park to Chawton House; many books in the collection were eventually dispersed, as is evidenced through auction catalogues and research by book historians.

 In 1992 a 125-year lease on the house was purchased for £1.25 million by a foundation established by Sandra Lerner and Leonard Bosack, co-founders of Cisco Systems.

 The Library was opened in 2003 to specialist scholars.
 It has a collection of over 9,000 books together with related original manuscripts.

 The Library works in partnership with the University of Southampton, and provides an important resource for the university's MA in 18th Century Study.

 In 2015 the house opened to general visitors in addition to specialist scholars.

 In 2016 Lerner left the board and the foundation now includes other projects.

 The Library is now 'The Centre for the Study of Early Women's Writing, 1600–1830'.